 if the investment is in a trading halt

-if the price of an investment doesn’t reach the limit price you have set (or better).
+if the price of an investment doesn’t reach the limit price you've set (or better)

-Investments that aren’t traded frequently can remain pending, or unfilled, for an unknowable amount of time.
+Investments that aren’t traded frequently can remain pending, or unfilled, for an unknown amount of time.

 Limit order processing times

-If you place a buy or sell limit order for New Zealand or US investments, these may wait on-market for up to 30 trading days for the limit price to be reached.
-If the limit price isn’t met within 30 trading days, the limit order is cancelled.
+Buy or sell limit orders for Australian, New Zealand, or US investments will wait on-market for up to 30 calendar days for the limit price to be reached.
+If the limit price isn’t met within 30 calendar days, the limit order is cancelled.